bulkundeatharv407-svg/Trust-wallet-ui-ux-design/README.md

 **Objective:**

-The objective of this project is to understand the fundamentals of web application development by creating a fintech platform that demonstrates user authentication, digital wallet operations, responsive design, and interactive JavaScript functionality in a single-page application.
+The objective of this project is to understand the fundamentals of web application development by html , c++ and javascript.